Maximus905/testDocs/Demo-Example.md

 Simulator is a flexible instrument, which allows to simulate different systems.

-To learn more how to install and set up your Simulator follow the [link](https://github.com/th2-net/th2-sim).
+To learn more about how to install and set up your Simulator follow the [link](https://github.com/th2-net/th2-sim).

 ## USE CASE #4: Verification
 Th2 has a web-based GUI, which helps to manage and analyze test data.
 The GUI is divided into two parts: Events and Messages.